maxxfrazer/maxxfrazer/README.md

 ## 🔭 Current Work

 - Building tools to improve the Developer Experience of Agora's products.
-- I'm currently working on improving RealityUI through third party Swift Packages.
+- I'm currently working on creating tools for developers to use RealityKit, with open source Swift Packages.

 ## 🌱 Learning